Top Chef VIP

 Top Chef VIP is an American reality competition television series that premiered on Telemundo on August 9, 2022.
 The show is produced by RCN Televisión for Telemundo.
 It is the second Spanish-language adaptation of the Top Chef format in the United States after Top Chef Estrellas, which was also broadcast on Telemundo between 2014 and 2015.

-In May 2025, the series was renewed for a fourth season that premiered on July 22, 2025.
-In October 2025, the series was renewed for a fifth season.
+In October 2025, the series was renewed for a fifth season that premiered on August 11, 2026.

 Format

 A group of celebrities put their cooking skills to the test and are judged by a panel of professional chefs with two contestants eliminated each week.
 The winner receives the grand cash prize.

 In the Quickfire Challenge, celebrities compete individually or in teams and must cook a dish that meets certain guidelines.
 They are usually given an hour or less to complete the challenge.
 The judges select one or more celebrities as the winners of the challenge.
 Early in the season, the winning celebrities qualify for the episode's immunity challenge.
 As the number of contestants dwindles, immunity is withdrawn, and instead, the winner advances to the Semifinal Qualification Challenge for a place in the semifinal of the season.

 In the Immunity Challenge, celebrities compete individually and prepare cook a dish using specific ingredients.
 The winning celebrity receives immunity from that week's elimination.

 In the Express Challenge, celebrities are given 20 minutes or less to prepare a quick dish (for example, a sandwich, quesadilla, omelet) or sauce.
 This challenge is used to assign teams for the Team Challenge.

 In the Skills Challenge, celebrities perform a list of common cooking techniques or styles (for example, peeling/chopping vegetables, whip/whisk eggs).
 Like the Express Challenge, this challenge is done to assign team members for the team challenge.

 In the Team Challenge, celebrities are split into teams by a knife draw, team captains, or an express/skills challenge.
 The challenge usually consists of preparing a meal for a large group of guests or a "Restaurant Wars" challenge, where the celebrities must transform an empty space into a functioning pop-up restaurant.
 The winning team is safe from elimination, while the losing team participates in the Safety Challenge to avoid elimination.

 In the Safety Challenge, the celebrities, competing individually or in pairs, have one last chance to save themselves from elimination.

 In the Elimination Challenge, the celebrities must cook a dish using a certain ingredient.
 On some occasions, they can cook any dish of their choice.